isomerpages/singapore-customs-cms/_businesses/Certificates of Origin/overview.md

 ---
 # Origin Documentation

 Origin Documentation, also known as proof of origin, helps to attest to the origin of goods.
-Broadly, there are twp types of origin, namely **non-preferential origin** and **preferential origin**.
+Broadly, there are two types of origin, namely **non-preferential origin** and **preferential origin**.

 ![](/images/Certificate%20of%20Origin/origin_doc.png)